-41 Furman v Georgia, 408 US 238, 367 fn 158 (Marshall J, concurring) (1972), cited in Volokh, above n 25,198.
+44 Furman v.
+Georgia, 408 U.S. 238, 367 n.158 (1972) (Marshall, J., concurring).
+Referenced in Volokh (1997): 198.

-Ballew v Georgia, 435 US 223, 234 (1978), cited in Volokh, above n 25, 198.
+45 Ballew v.
+Georgia, 435 U.S. 223, 234 (1978).
+Referenced in Volokh (1997): 198.

-See, eg, Patterson v New York, 432 US 197, 208 (1977), cited in Volokh, above n 25, 198.
+46 See, for example, Patterson v.
+New York, 432 US.
+197, 208 (1977).
+Referenced in Volokh (1997): 198.

-are, the higher we can set the standard.
-For example, maybe Voltaire would advocate preponderance of the evidence, whereas Maimonides would advocate beyond all reasonable doubt.
-As n gets higher, the standard of proof should get more exacting.
-44 For this reason, n cannot be ineffable, lest its pragmatic significance be substantially diminished.
+proof should get more exacting.47 For this reason, n cannot be ineffable, lest its pragmatic significance be substantially diminished.

-This tension - between how precise we can be versus how precise we need to be - penetrates the core of Blackstone's ratio.
-It is easy enough to say something specific (eg, n = 10), but at a cost of being completely arbitrary.
-Conversely, we can say something less specific (eg, n = many), but at a cost of practical impotence.
+This tension-between how precise we can be versus how precise we need to be penetrates the core of Blackstone's ratio.
+It is easy enough to say something specific (e.g., n = 10), but at a cost of being completely arbitrary.
+Conversely, we can say something less specific (e.g., n = many), but at a cost of practical impotence.
 Navigating the Scylla and Charybdis of this dilemma is therefore critical.
 My position is that our theoretical apparatus underdetermines any quantitative value for n; there is simply no way to reason toward a particular value.
 In the next section, we will see the sorts of considerations that would push in either direction, but those considerations will only delimit a ballpark rather than some particular number.
 My own intuition is that Blackstone was close, and that n should be something on the order of ten.
-Or else n should be something like 'several', which I take to be on the order of ten.
+Or else n should be something like "several", which I take to be on the order of ten.
 However, this still leaves open a wide range of possibilities.
 A hundred is probably too high, and a thousand almost certainly is.
 I am more agnostic, though, about whether two is too low.
 At this stage, such an intuition can hardly be more than impressionistic; let us now turn to the considerations that would help to substantiate it.

-IV.
-Should n be high or low?
+4. Should n be High or Low?